kerberos-io/factory/kubernetes/README.md

 ### Access the system

-Once everything is configured correctly your cluster and DNS or `/etc/hosts` file, you should be able to access the Kerberos Factory application.
-By navigating to the domain `factory.domain.com` in your browser you will see the Kerberos Factory login page showing up.
+Once everything is configured correctly, you should be able to access the Kerberos Factory application.
+By navigating to the internal ip address (`LoadBalancer`) or domain (`Ingress`) with your browser you will see the Kerberos Factory login page showing up.

 ![Once successfully installed Kerberos Factory, it will show you the login page.](../assets/factory-login.gif)